Playdays: Tuesday – The Playground Stop

 A variety of different things were involved.
-The programme always opened with the presenter (several, including Dave Benson Philips and Elizabeth Fost), saying, "Girls and boys, come out to play...", followed by the programme's theme, (e.g. we're playing racing games today).
+The programme always opened with the presenter (several, including Dave Benson Phillips and Elizabeth Fost), saying, "Boys and Girls, come out to play...", followed by the programme's theme, (e.g. "we're playing racing games today" or "we're doing things on time today").
 The show featured a group of children doing activities, such as pretending to be cooks and making paper meals.

-Dave was accompanied by a glove puppet named Chester.
-Elizabeth was also accompanied by a glove puppet called Ruby.
-The programme always featured a rhyme accompanied by Makaton sign language and a song performed by a marionette named Lizzie Dreams, who loved to sing and dance.
+Dave was accompanied by a hand puppet named Chester.
+Elizabeth was also accompanied by a hand puppet called Ruby.
+The programme always featured a rhyme accompanied by Makaton sign language and a song performed by a marionette named Lizzie, who loved to sing and dance.
 She was occasionally accompanied by another marionette named Nick.
 There was also a story, often featuring Max and his magical chest of dressing-up clothes.